-This photo shows a deer stalking knife I made, sat next to a drawing made by the customer.
+This photo shows a deer stalking knife I made, sitting next to a drawing made by the customer.

-This photo shows a custom kitchen knife made to the customer specification, including a stabilised birch handle.
+This photo shows a custom kitchen knife made to the customer’s specification, including a stabilised birch handle.

-From this the maker knows what model you are after, and that you are looking at getting a slot in his book.
-From this you could get a number of different replies.
+From this, the maker knows what model you are after and that you are looking at getting a slot in his book.
+From this, you could get several different replies.

 Hi Bob, thanks for contacting me.
-Yes my books are open at the moment, and you are looking at delivery of a knife in 2 months time if you secure a slot now.
-The Goliath starts at £150 including insured delivery in the UK, but will depend on handle materials used.
-Speak soon Matt
+Yes, my books are open at the moment, and you are looking at delivery of a knife in 2 months if you secure a slot now.
+The Goliath starts at £150 including insured delivery in the UK but will depend on handle materials used.

-Reply2 Hi Bob.
-Unfortunately my books are closed at the moment.
-I hope to open up some new slots in about 6 months time.
+Hi Bob.
+Unfortunately, my books are closed at the moment.
+I hope to open up some new slots in about 6 months.
 I would be happy to talk about a custom order then if you are still interested.
-Take care Matt

 Yup, what are you after?

 With reply 2, again you know exactly where you stand.
-Thank the maker for getting back to you and decide if you want to try again in 6 months time, or move on to contacting another maker.
+Thank the maker for getting back to you and deciding if you want to try again in 6 months, or move on to contacting another maker.

 So good luck with commissioning your first knife.
 Why not check out my work whilst you are here?